shohamlab/usnm2p/README.md

 	- statistical testing of difference between pre- and post-stimulus windows for each ROI & run, and responses classification
 	- classification of cells by responder type based on their response distributions
 	- characteriztion of parameter-dependency of response strength for each cell type.

+	Upon completion, a trial-averaged file is created named after the dataset (date, mouse, region) ID, in which the following outputs are saved:
+	- `timeseries`: dff and z-score trial-averaged timeseries (along with their ROI, run, trial and frame index information)
+	- `stats`: trial-averaged statistics dataframe

 ## Authors & contributors